 Seeking a peaceful place to live and work, Picasso bought a lovely castle in the south of France where he spent his later years and had an immense bout of productivity.
 Jacqueline was his ‘gate keeper,’ trying to provide Picasso solitude for his work thus cutting off a lot of his old friends and even family.
-He painted with phenomenal speed and productivity, experimenting with new media and even creating a few new techniques along the way.
+Pablo Picasso paintings were created with phenomenal speed and productivity, while he experimented with new media and even created a few new techniques along the way.
 Picasso would start his day around 11:30 in the morning, interacting with an endless stream of visitors to his chateau (which he enjoyed greatly), giving him bursts of energy, ideas and much craved attention.
 After a 2 o’clock meal and a traditional Spanish siesta he would take a walk in his park and sometimes gather some vegetables and flowers to paint.
 A typical dinner with friends would end around 11:30 pm after which Picasso would retreat to his studio to work until 3 in the morning.
 Such a schedule would take its toll on a man half his age but Picasso didn’t care.
 Even after several health problems that put him in the hospital he refused to write a will as this would have made him face the inevitable - his mortality.

 In his last days Picasso finished an amazingly truthful self portrait: his piercing eyes looked death straight in the face.
 Picasso created self portraits for every phase in his life and they tell us a great story of this complicated man and artistic genius.
 He died on April 8, 1973 at the age of 91 leaving us with about 50,000 works: 1,885 paintings, 1,228 sculptures, 2,880 ceramics, roughly 12,000 drawings, many thousands of prints, and numerous tapestries and rugs.